BONE GRAFTING AS AN INTEGRAL PART OF DENTAL IMPLANTS

 Bone grafting, sometimes called bone augmentation, is rebuilding the bone with freeze-dried bone.
 When teeth are extracted or lost, the bone naturally begins to deteriorate.
 That also occurs with conditions such as periodontal disease, causing existing teeth to shift or become loose as they lose their foundation.
 Rebuilding bone loss in gums is necessary to restore the smile while also allowing patients to prepare for specific procedures such as dental implants to address tooth loss.

 Tooth extraction and bone grafting

 After teeth have been extracted, patients will speak to their dentist about restorative options.
 Dental implants are a highly desirable choice for many in the Fairlawn, Ohio, area.
 However, dental implants require good bone structure to ensure a successful placement.
 Bone augmentation prepares the patient for dental implants in the future and can be an intelligent investment in achieving and maintaining oral health and wellness after problems have occurred.

 Bone grafting is a process that takes time, so patients should be fully aware of the time needed to achieve their desired results.
 Many months may be required from start to finish to help patients obtain restorations such as dental implants.

 Schedule an appointment at Arsmiles Family & Cosmetic Dentistry today

-If you are considering the advantages of bone grafting and other restorative dental treatments available at our practice, call or text our team at (330) 593-2500 to request an appointment at 2640 West Market Street, Suite #302.
-We are open to new and returning patients in the area of Fairlawn, Ohio, and can help with a wide range of surgical and non-surgical dental treatments.
+If you consider the advantages of bone grafting and other restorative dental treatments available at our practice, call or text our team at (330) 593-2500 to request an appointment at 2640 West Market Street, Suite #302.
+We are open to new and returning patients in Fairlawn, Ohio, and can help with a wide range of surgical and non-surgical dental treatments.